briansrebrenik/Final_Project/README.md

 Using profile descriptions for classification in a recurrent neural network.
 The Embedding Layer inside the network computes word embedding vectors.
 Word Embeddings are a type of vectorization strategy that computes word vectors from a text corpus by training a neural network, which results in a high-dimensional embedding space, where each word is in the corpus is a unique vector in that space.
 In this embedding space, the position of the vector relative to the other vectors captures semantic meaning.

 ![title](https://github.com/briansrebrenik/Final_Project/blob/master/presentation_screenshots/Final%20Project7.jpg)

+Combining features from Node2Vec and probabilities from word embeddings in an XGBoost and SVM Classifier.

 ![title](https://github.com/briansrebrenik/Final_Project/blob/master/presentation_screenshots/Final%20Project8.jpg)